PlummersSoftwareLLC/Primes/PrimeTerra/solution_1/README.md

 # Terra solution by Enter1he

-Non-faithfull solution counting the number of primes up to 1 million.
-Based on the idea of sorting numbers before running sieve putting all prime values at the start.
-Because of that there's no need in marking all non-prime values.
+1-bit solution for counting the number of primes up to 1 million written in Terra programming language.

 ## Run instructions